FrameOS/frameos-docs/docs/installation/raspberry.md

 ![](./_img/13-sdcard.gif)

-Place the raspberry on the artboard, and plug it in
+Connect the raspberry and the frame.

 ![](./_img/14-wire.gif)

 And wait until it shows up with `ping` and `ssh`.
+Check your router's connected clients for the IP.

 ![](./_img/6-success.gif)

-If you're already here, and plan on using Inky Impresson frames, run `sudo raspi-config` and
+If you're already here, skip to the [device guide](/devices) for your screen, to see if you should run `sudo raspi-config` and

 1. enable SPI
 2. enable I2C